chrisguida/ipfs-wrapper/README.md

-# Wrapper for hello-world
+# Wrapper for ipfs

-`hello-world` is a simple, minimal project to serve as a template for creating an app for the Embassy.
+IPFS is a peer-to-peer hypermedia protocol designed to preserve and grow humanity's knowledge by making the web upgradeable, resilient, and more open.

 ## Dependencies